subsquid/docs/docs/evm-indexing/supported-networks.md

 # Supported EVM networks

-**Disclaimer: This page has been (re)written for ArrowSquid, but it is still work in progress.
-It may contain broken links and memos left by the documentation developers.**

 [//]: # (!!!! keep the list updated, remove the notice below once it is final)
-[//]: # (!!!! remove the /arrowsquid prefix from links)

 The table below lists the currently available public EVM ArrowSquid/v2 Archive endpoints to be used with the [`setDataSource()`](/evm-indexing/configuration/initialization) `EvmBatchProcessor` configuration method.
 For v1/FireSquid Archives consult [this page](/evm-indexing/supported-networks).